-- Failure to meet YCST Standards for Academic Progress - Failure to maintain regular class attendance - Failure to meet financial obligations to the school - Malicious damage to school property - Insubordinate acts against staff or other YCST employees - Failure to abide by YCST policies, procedures, and regulations as outlined during the admissions process and in this Handbook (including updated information distributed in addenda) - Dishonesty - Theft - Unprofessional conduct in classroom or clinical
+- Failure to meet YCST Standards for Academic Progress - Failure to maintain regular class attendance - Failure to meet financial obligations to the school - Malicious damage to school property - Insubordinate acts against staff or other YCST employees or vendors - Failure to abide by YCST policies, procedures, and regulations as outlined during the admissions process and in this Handbook (including updated information distributed in addenda) - Failure to meet Behavioral Contract with remediation requirements/policy - Dishonesty - Theft - Unprofessional conduct in classroom or clinical

 - Students who attempt to sleep in class, use their cell phones in class, or otherwise display inattentive or disruptive behavior may be asked to leave the classroom and the missed time may be counted as absence.
-Excessive occurrences of these types of behavior could result in failing a course and/or being dismissed from a program. - Unsafe clinical practice - Negligence - Endangering the physical and/or mental well-being of - Unethical conduct-rudeness, disrespect, using foul language, insubordination, and loudness - Safety violations - Disregard for the rules and regulations of the affiliating agencies - Any form of harassment, bullying, or disrespectful behavior - Any student who is either dismissed or withdraws from the program must reenter at the beginning of the level they did not complete.
+Excessive occurrences of these types of behavior could result in failing a course and/or being dismissed from a program. - Unsafe clinical practice - Negligence - Endangering the physical and/or mental well-being of a patient - Unethical conduct-rudeness, disrespect, using foul language, insubordination, and loudness - Safety violations - Disregard for the rules and regulations of the affiliating agencies - Any form of harassment, bullying, or disrespectful behavior - Any student who is either dismissed or withdraws from the program must reenter at the beginning of the level they did not complete.
 Only in extenuating circumstances where less than 12 months has transpired and with Nursing Supervisor approval may any other options be considered.